 Given Christine’s previous achievements in leading Australia Post, it’s little surprise she’s been so effective at guiding the organisation through the pandemic.
 The corporation’s financial challenges were well documented prior to 2019.

-This largely revolved around the organisation’s letter business, which declined 9% in 2019 and accelerated during COVID-19 to 36% in May 2020.
+This largely revolved around the organisation’s letter business, which declined nine per cent in 2019 and accelerated during COVID-19 to 36 per cent in May 2020.
 This side of Australia Post’s operations may seem its central pillar, and the rise of digital communication may seem a death knell to such a business.

 Indeed, Australia Post reached ‘peak mail’ in 2008, with mail volume declining over each of the following years since.
 In the face of this decline, organisational growth would seem almost a pipe dream.
 Nevertheless, that’s exactly what formed part of Christine’s initial strategy, alongside an effort to listen and learn from employees.